I use the N Murray Edwards Trading and Finance Lab to support two enhancements to the Haskayne Finance program related to trading:

 The equipment in the Lab is expensive and it can be damaged by students drinking and eating in the lab.
 The simple rule is: Don't eat or drink in the Lab.

-We have revised the Application form for using the lab to emphasize that University personnel can examine access logs for the Lab and the Lab computers to determine the cause of damage to lab facilities from misuse and that this can result in loss of Lab access privileges or discipline such as under the Non-Academic Misconduct Policy.
+We have a new online application form for using the lab to emphasize that University personnel can examine access logs for the Lab and the Lab computers to determine the cause of damage to lab facilities from misuse and that this can result in loss of Lab access privileges or discipline such as under the Non-Academic Misconduct Policy.

-We will cancel all existing Lab Access priviliges, so that people will need to re-apply for access using the new form.
+We have canceledl all existing Lab Access priviliges, so that people will need to re-apply for access using the new form.
 You should do this soon, in order to minimize disruption in your Lab access.
-The completed form should be given to the Finance Area Secretary or the Librarians for processing.

 Trading and Market Data Management FNCE 449 for Haskayne Finance Undergrads, although I will accept MBA students in a directed study.
 It is only offered in the September Block Week of 2013.